 The Stuttgart Ballet

-Stuttgart's long tradition of ballet began as far back as the 17th century at the royal court of Württemberg and reached its first peak in the 18th century, when the revolutionary dancer Jean-Georges Noverre lived and worked here from 1759 to 1766.
+Ballet has a long tradition in Stuttgart, whose beginnings lie at the Württemberg court in the 17th century and which reached its first peak in the 18th century: the great dance reformer Jean-Georges Noverre worked here from 1759 to 1766.